Sweet Minou Mystery

 When she turned it over she saw something arresting.
 A blue photograph, an old portrait of a young woman with searching eyes.

 April didn’t know what this meant, but she felt queasy suddenly.
 There was something - some odor in the air, and it wasn’t chocolate.
 Something familiar.
 She couldn’t put her finger on it.
-But she wanted desperately to get away.
+But she desperately wanted to get away.
 And she wanted, she wanted, to stay…

 The next day, April got up, fed Minou, and made her way down to the basement, just as usual.
 Maybe she had imagined the thud, maybe she had still been half asleep, dreaming.
 There were logical explanations.